honghaoz/AutoKeyboardScrollView/README.md

 To keep your code DRY and make your life with iOS development easier.

 # Usage
 Just use `AutoKeyboardScrollView` as parent view of textFields, or views contain textFields.
-Add subViews on `autoKeyboardScrollView.contentView` (Be sure to add subViews on `.contentView`), then that's it!
+Add subViews on `autoKeyboardScrollView.contentView` (Be sure to add subViews on `.contentView`), then it just works!

 (Note, only textField which is already on the view to be added can be handled, you can manually add textFields that need to be handled by calling `handleTextField:` or `handleTextFields:`)